 Well I hope that takes you through my Passion Planner bullet journal and why I think it’s the perfect planning solution.
 It has minimal layouts you can easily customize to suit your needs.
 The classic size has plenty of space to write in and the compact is a little easy to carry powerhouse.
 And using bullet journal techniques for keeping track of the status of your tasks helps ensure nothing important falls through the cracks.

 Remember, you can visit Passion Planner’s website to download free printables of their various layouts.
-If want a 2018 dated planner or don’t win the giveaway, you can use my discount code TANYA10 to get 10% off full-priced items ordered!
-You won’t regret it!
+Try it out, you won’t regret it!

 Pin for Later: